Johnson's Mills Shorebird Reserve and Interpretive Centre

 An internationally renowned NCC property in Atlantic Canada

-Johnson's Mills, New Brunswick is truly a birder's paradise and is well photographed by people around the world.
+Johnson's Mills, New Brunswick, is truly a birder's paradise and is photographed by people around the world.
 Every summer, massive flocks of shorebirds journey through the Bay of Fundy from the Canadian Arctic before heading to South America.
-Johnson's Mills becomes the stage for one of nature's great spectacles, as its beaches serve as a temporary stopover for flocks of shorebirds numbering up to a quarter million individual birds.
+Johnson's Mills becomes the stage for one of nature's great spectacles, as its mudflats and beaches serve as a temporary stopover for flocks of shorebirds numbering up to a quarter of a million individual birds.

-The Nature Conservancy of Canada (NCC) owns 499 acres (201 hectares) in the area and actively promotes conservation, education and stewardship on-site.
-We operate an interpretive centre in July and August so visitors can respectfully enjoy the magnificent conservation area.
+The Nature Conservancy of Canada (NCC) owns 562 acres (227 hectares) in the area and actively promotes conservation, education and stewardship on-site.
+We operate an interpretive centre in July and August so that visitors can respectfully enjoy the magnificent conservation area.

 Johnson's Mills at a glance

-- Johnson's Mills is located near Dorchester New Brunswick, 35 kilometres south of Moncton.
+- Johnson's Mills is located 8 kilometres from Dorchester, New Brunswick, and 35 kilometres south of Moncton.